numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 the actual type/loop resolution has occurred.

-As such this step may move from the dispatching step (described above) to a more featured implementation specific code described below.
+As such this step may move from the dispatching step (described above) to the implementation-specific code described below.

 DType specific Implementation of the UFunc
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the correct implementation/loop is found, UFuncs currently mainly call a single *inner-loop function* which is written in C.
+Once the correct implementation/loop is found, UFuncs currently call a single *inner-loop function* which is written in C.
 This may be called multiple times to do the full calculation and it has little or no information about the current context.
+It also has a void return value.

 Issues and Discussion
 """""""""""""""""""""

-A main issue is that especially parametric datatypes may require passing additional information to the inner-loop function to decide how to interpret the data.
+Parametric datatypes may require passing additional information to the inner-loop function to decide how to interpret the data.
 This is the reason why currently no universal functions for strings dtypes